ppitchaporn/Aviation_Accident/README.md

 - States like California, Texas, Florida, and Alaska report the highest number of accidents.
 - Central and northeastern states tend to show much lower counts.

+These high numbers may reflect more flight activity and larger general aviation fleets in populous or tourism-heavy states like California and Florida.

 **What patterns stand out?**

 ![Figure7-1](https://github.com/user-attachments/assets/73206a8a-f0d5-4bbe-a3f0-8baa2e652019)
 ***Figure 7-1: Top 10 U.S. States by Aircraft Damage***
+This bar chart highlights the states with the most aircraft damage incidents.
 - Most of these incidents involve non-commercial flights, with Alaska showing a relatively higher count for commercial ones.